 Page 7 — Recommendations + contact

-Never copy-paste prior responses verbatim.
-Contracting officers spot boilerplate immediately.
-Start with your template, rewrite the executive summary and recommendations for the specific notice.
+Don't copy-paste old responses verbatim.
+Contracting officers spot boilerplate in about ten seconds.
+Start from your template, then rewrite the executive summary and recommendations against the specific notice.
+Sixty extra minutes here is worth more than the rest of the response combined.

-Submission is the start, not the end.
-The 30 days after a Sources Sought response are where most of the capture value is created:
+Submission is the start of the work, not the end.
+The thirty days after you send a Sources Sought response are where most of the capture value gets built:

 - Email the contracting officer a brief thank-you + offer to answer follow-up questions